The $2 trillion Coronavirus Aid, Relief, and Economic Security (CARES) Act includes direct payments to most Americans.

 When Will I Receive My Stimulus Payment?

-If you gave direct deposit information to the IRS on your 2018 or 2019 taxes, the payment will be made electronically.
+If you gave bank information to the IRS on your 2018 or 2019 taxes, the payment will be made electronically.
+No action required.

-For those who don’t have direct deposit set up with the IRS or have changed banks, you could be waiting longer for your payment to be issued by mail.
-It will be sent to the address on file with the IRS.
+For those who don’t have direct deposit set up with the IRS or have changed banks, you can use the government’s new “Get My Payment” tool to update that information.

 Do I Have to Pay Taxes on the Payment?